Jonathan Kozol: Education and experience

 Born to Harry Kozol and Ruth (Massell) Kozol, Jonathan graduated from Noble and Greenough School in 1954, and Harvard University summa cum laude in 1958 with an A.B. in English literature.
 He was awarded a Rhodes Scholarship to Magdalen College, Oxford.
 He did not, however, complete his scholarship, deciding instead to go to Paris to learn to write fiction and nonfiction from experienced authors such as William Styron, Richard Wright, and others who were living in Paris at the time.
-It was upon his return that he began to tutor children in Roxbury, MA, and soon became a teacher in the Boston Public Schools.
+It was upon his return that he began to tutor children in Roxbury, Massachusetts, and soon became a teacher in the Boston Public Schools.
 He was fired for teaching a Langston Hughes poem, as described in Death at an Early Age, and then became deeply involved in the civil rights movement.
 After being fired from Boston Public Schools, he was offered a position to teach at Newton Public Schools, the school district he attended as a child, and taught there for several years before becoming more deeply involved in social justice work and dedicating more time to writing.
-Kozol is of Jewish heritage.
+Kozol is Jewish.

 Kozol has since held two Guggenheim Fellowships, has twice been a fellow of the Rockefeller Foundation, and has also received fellowships from the Field and Ford Foundations.

 Kozol also has worked in the field of social psychology.
 He has been working with children in inner-city schools for more than forty years.
 Kozol is currently on the editorial board of Greater Good Magazine, published by the Greater Good Science Center at the University of California, Berkeley.
 Kozol's contributions include the interpretation of scientific research into the roots of compassion, altruism, and peaceful human relationships.